tsedio/tsed/docs/tutorials/mongoose.md

 <<< @/docs/tutorials/snippets/mongoose/references.ts

+Be aware of circular dependencies.
+Direct references must be declared after the referred class has been declared.
+This means the virtual reference cannot know the referred class directly at runtime.

+<<< @/docs/tutorials/snippets/mongoose/references-circular.ts

 ### Virtual References

 `@tsed/mongoose` supports `mongoose` virtual references between defined models.

 Be aware of circular dependencies.
-Direct references must be declared after the refered class has been declared.
-This means the virtual reference cannot know the refered class directly at runtime.
-Type definitions removed at transpilation are fine.
+Direct references must be declared after the referred class has been declared.
+This means the virtual reference cannot know the referred class directly at runtime.

 <<< @/docs/tutorials/snippets/mongoose/virtual-references.ts